Fun: It’s NOT the F-Word for Preppers

 - I watch not only The Walking Dead, but also Game of Thrones.

-- In fact, I watch an hour of entertainment several nights a week.
+- In fact, I watch shows on Amazon or Netflix several nights a week.

 - I also read fiction, and my favorite authors are Dean Koontz, George R. R. Martin, and Stephen King.